Zero Inequality

 Providing Educational Opportunities to Children: Nissan Skills Foundation (U.K.)

 The Nissan Skills Foundation was established in 2014 in the United Kingdom.
-As of December 2022, it has engaged more than 80,000 students from schools across the region through various activities to inspire the engineers and manufacturers of the future.
+As of March 2024, it has engaged about 90,000 students from schools across the region through various activities to inspire the engineers and manufacturers of the future.
 The Skills Foundation now also supports three International STEM challenges for school children, VEX IQ Robotics, VEX GO, FIRST LEGO League.
-For all of these activities Nissan supports local teams with equipment, resources and knowledge.
+For all of these activities Nissan supports local teams with equipment, resources and knowledge whilst hosting the regional finals onsite.

 more info